Bisq trading is currently decentralized, but its revenue distribution and decision-making are not.

 It is critical that Bisq be resistant to censorship, and the trade protocol and P2P network achieve this—for traders.

 What about Bisq's developers?
-Project decision-making and revenue distribution are still centralized, and this creates vulnerabilities.
+With a traditional legal structure, project decision-making and revenue distribution would be centralized, and this would create vulnerabilities.

 The Bisq DAO enables value transfer from traders to contributors.
 The BSQ token makes this possible in a decentralized way.